loghinalexandru/loghinalexandru.github.io/content/about.md

 ## Now for the good stuff.

-I have graduated Computer Science at "Alexandru Ioan Cuza University of Iași", Romania.
+I have graduated Computer Science at "Alexandru Ioan Cuza" University of Iași, Romania.
 I currently have a bachelor's degree that I got in **2019** and a master's degree in "Computational Optimization" in **2022**.

 I also have been working in the *Tech Industry* since I graduated in **2019** primarily as a *.Net Developer*.
 During the years I had the pleasure/displeasure to work with a number of technologies revolving around the server-side of web applications.